GreysonElkins/slapjack/README.md

 ### Project Status
 ###

-The project has made it through each required iteration, and of those there's one small known bug.
+The project has made it through each required iteration.
 Extra features have been added as well, including the ability for a user to add a wild card to the playing field by pressing 'B', and the ability for users to create, save, and recall their own player names.
 This last feature has a lot of room for expansion.

 ### Website Screengrabs:
 ###